Ormly/ParallelNano_Lisa_Beacon_Agent/README.md

 * ```server_port``` - port of the beacon server component
 * ```interval``` - seconds two wait before sending the next beacon

+Agent should be restarted to apply changes to config file

 ## Beacon format
-System information sent as part of the beacon is a pickled dictionary with the following structure
+System information sent as part of the beacon is a [pickled](https://docs.python.org/3.6/library/pickle.html) dictionary with the following structure
 ```json
 {
   "platform": "type of platform",